 In as much as past performance does not always reflect accurately a student's actual ability, Santiago Canyon College has established a policy of academic renewal.

-- After an associate degree, certificate or general education certification is posted, academic renewal without course repetition is not accepted.
+After an associate degree or general education certification is posted, academic renewal without course repetition is not accepted.
 Subsequent awards and certification are not eligible for academic renewal.
 Students approved for Academic Renewal Without Course Repetition are not eligible for Academic Honors.

 For courses designated as non-repeatable (Title 5, §55041), only the first two substandard grades may be excluded in computing the student's grade-point average (Title 5, §55042(c)).

-The petition is submitted to Admissions and Records of the student's home campus (SCC or SAC).
+The petition is submitted to the Admissions and Records Office of the student's home campus (SCC or SAC).
 Please consult with a college counselor about any questions regarding Academic Renewal eligibility.

 A student's academic standing and progress is calculated at the end of the fall and spring semesters (calculations are not done after the summer session or intersession), based only on the SCC/SAC units and cumulative (RSCCD Total) grade point average (GPA).
 Academic and Progress Probation calculations begin after a student has attempted 12 units or more at SCC/SAC.
 Students are placed on Academic Probation when their RSCCD Total GPA for all SCC/SAC coursework falls below 2.0.
 Students are placed on Progress Probation when the percentage of coursework at SCC/SAC has an entry of "W", "I", "NP", and "NC" which reaches or exceeds fifty percent (50%) of the coursework attempted.